South Canyon Fire: Incident

-July 5th
+July 5

-On July 5th, firefighters began their approach from the west at the east end of Canyon Creek Estates, making a difficult march up the rugged terrain.
+On July 5, firefighters began their approach from the west at the east end of Canyon Creek Estates, making a difficult march up the rugged terrain.
 Upon arrival at the top of the ridge, the combined BLM and Forest Service crews began clearing a landing zone known as Helispot 1.
 This helispot could serve as a safety zone.
 Firefighters began constructing firelines to contain the blaze.

-The fight was joined that evening by smokejumpers (from Missoula, MT) who began aiding in the construction of the firelines, working well into the night of July 5 but quitting at approximately 12:30 a.m.
-(July 6th) due to danger from rolling rocks.
-By the end of July 5th, the fire had burned approximately 50 acres, while leaving small unburnt islands in the valley.
-Early in the morning of July 6th, the BLM and Forest Service crew completed work on a second landing/safety zone, Helispot 2.
-Another smokejumper crew, this time from McCall, ID, arrived to the incident.
-In addition, Helicopter 93R (Romeo) was ordered in addition to the Western Slope Helitack Crew.
+The fight was joined that evening by the Missoula Smokejumpers, from Montana, who began aiding in the construction of the firelines, working well into the night of July 5 but quitting at approximately 12:30 a.m.
+(July 6) due to danger from rolling rocks.
+By the end of July 5, the fire had burned approximately 50 acres, while leaving small unburnt islands in the valley.
+Early in the morning of July 6, the BLM and Forest Service crew completed work on a second landing/safety zone, Helispot 2.
+Another smokejumper crew, this time from McCall, Idaho, arrived to the incident.
+In addition, Helicopter 93R (Romeo) was ordered, bringing the Western Slope Helitack Crew.

-Morning of July 6th
+Morning of July 6

-The day after, July 6th, strong winds began to blow in the West Drainage area.
+The day after, July 6, strong winds began to blow in the West Drainage area.
 A crew of hotshots from Prineville, OR, were ordered to the South Canyon Fire.
 They joined 16 smokejumpers, 2 helitack crewmembers, and 11 BLM/USFS engine crewmembers.
 Gusts grew in speed, and a helicopter tasked with observation was limited to four hours due to the dangerous conditions.
 The jumper-in-charge, Don Mackey, of the smokejumpers and another jumper expressed safety concerns due to the downhill line construction and worsening weather.

 Meanwhile, at 3:20 p.m., a cold front which had been forecasted hit the fire area.
 Firefighters were not formally briefed on this weather event, with a couple of Prineville crewmembers aware of the upcoming winds.
 The cold front brought 45 mph winds directly over the fire area.
 Dispatchers neglected to inform lead smokejumper Mackey.

 Blowup

-A map of the progression of the fire through the blowup on July 6th.
+A map of the progression of the fire through the blowup on July 6.

 At 3:45 p.m., the fire made several rapid movements with 100-foot flame lengths.
 It reversed directions several times and began to reach the canopy of trees.
 At this point, water drops were deemed ineffective, and several firefighters working on the main fireline noticed the activity and began to pull back.

 At 4:00 p.m., the fire blew up and raced towards the fleeing firefighters.
-As it went up the slope, even stronger winds of 40 knots pushed it further.
+As it went up the slope, even stronger winds of 40 mph pushed it further.
 Beginning at 4:14 and 4:18 p.m., the fire was observed to spot back to the east side of the drainage below the crew that was walking out the fireline to the ridge.
 The spot fire reached the ridgeline in 2 minutes.
 During the run the fire's rate of speed accelerated from 3 to 11 mph.